essamalsaloum/wakooka.github.com/initmapjs/index.md

 __initmap.js__ has two dependencies:

-- jQuery
+- jQuery (minimum 1.9.1), initmap.js has been developped and tested using jQuery 1.9.1, no support will be added for previous versions
-- Google Maps
+- Google Maps (v3)

 They both need to be loaded before __initmap.js__ :